Division of Mammals

 The Mammal Division of the Museum of Zoology was established in 1837, and has grown steadily to its current size, with over 150,000 specimens.
 An important feature of the mammal collection at the Museum of Zoology is our emphasis on non-traditional specimens; that is, preparations that go beyond or replace the traditional skin and skull.
 Our fluid collection numbers over 15,000 specimens.

-Animal Diversity Web adding 3D Skulls!
+Animal Diversity Web mobile app released

 The uncharacterized gene 1700093K21Rik and flanking regions are correlated with reproductive isolation in the house mouse, Mus musculus